May 3, 1999: The day Russian Yevgeny Kafelnikov – surprisingly – became world No 1

 What happened exactly on that day?

-On May 3, 1999, Yevgeny Kafelnikov, aged 25, became the first Russian to become world No 1 in tennis history, knocking over American Pete Sampras.
+On May 3, 1999, Yevgeny Kafelnikov, aged 25, became the first Russian to become world No 1 in tennis history, supplanting American Pete Sampras.
 It was a big surprise for the general public, who did not necessarily understand how the ATP ranking system worked, as “Kalashnikov” was going through one of the lowest moments of his career after losing seven matches in a row.

 The player involved: Yevgeny Kafelnikov